gierens/openssl-ca/README.md

 4. Execute `make` and that's it.

 Note: like the server configuration the keys and certificates will also have the FQDN as base name.
+To view certificates you can use something like:
+`openssl x509 -in server.example.com.crt -text`

 ## Clean up
 Use `make clean` to remove all server keys and certificates, not this is not